michaeldayreads/reference/shell.md

 There are numerous flags that provide the ability to do focused testing or combine expressions in standard logic.

+> _It's best to enclose variables in quotes for logical comparisons.
+Most commonly double quotes are used.
+This prevents otherwise common errors, such as when the variable expands to multiple tokens, leading test to complain about argument number._
+>
+> _More broadly, this highlights the need to test comparisons carefully, with values that will explore the glob expansion variation inherent in the shell._

 `if [ "$FOO" == "" -o "$BAR" == "" ]; then echo "do something if either one is missing"; fi` OR

 `if [ "$FOO" != "" -a "$BAR" != "" ]; then echo "do something only if both are present"; fi` AND